GDQuest/website/content/product/krita/brushes/index.md

 #### New brushes

-- GDquest_Fill_Flat_Rotation: Sharp flat brush with pen rotation support, for cel shading and silhouettes
+- GDQuest_Fill_Flat_Rotation: Sharp flat brush with pen rotation support, for cel shading and silhouettes
-- GDquest_Spray_Dirt_1: Splatters clumps of dots
+- GDQuest_Spray_Dirt_1: Splatters clumps of dots
-- GDquest Cloud Trail: creates a cloudy trail, for fireplaces and trails behind planes
+- GDQuest Cloud Trail: creates a cloudy trail, for fireplaces and trails behind planes

 New premium brushes

-- GDquest_Natural_Charcoal_Soft: charcoal preset with soft textured edges, for sketching
+- GDQuest_Natural_Charcoal_Soft: charcoal preset with soft textured edges, for sketching
-- GDquest_Natural_Charcoal_Sharp: pencil preset with a sharp outline and subtle texture, for sketching
+- GDQuest_Natural_Charcoal_Sharp: pencil preset with a sharp outline and subtle texture, for sketching

 #### Improved brushes

-- GDquest_Aibrush_Shading: Lowered the spacing to fix artifacts that could appear on the stroke
+- GDQuest_Aibrush_Shading: Lowered the spacing to fix artifacts that could appear on the stroke
-- GDquest_Fill_Flat_Directional: 6 times faster, improved for cel shading
+- GDQuest_Fill_Flat_Directional: 6 times faster, improved for cel shading
-- GDquest_Cloud_Builder_Soft: a lot faster, better control over the clouds' shape
+- GDQuest_Cloud_Builder_Soft: a lot faster, better control over the clouds' shape
-- GDquest_PixelArt_Deform_Grow: lowered the deform speed
+- GDQuest_PixelArt_Deform_Grow: lowered the deform speed

 ### Version 10 - January 2017